-Speech therapy was no exception.
+Speech therapy over the past few months has been slam-packed with many highs and lows.
 Summer to fall of 2012 was difficult for us and when Jake started his new diet/supplementation plan, it just got worse.
 He could no longer sit in that tiny little plastic chair and repeat those flash cards anymore.
 He was over it.
 He was speaking better than ever at home, but doing terrible in speech therapy.
 For anyone who has ever experienced this problem, it is frustrating for all parties involved.

 In retrospect, however, it’s easy to see the things that make us uncomfortable typically force us to make a change.

 In October I took Lynn Carahaly’s webinar “Auditory Processing Deficits in Children with CAS: Effects on Speech Production and Literacy.”
 Thanks to a recommendation from a fellow apraxia mama friend, the Speech-EZ apraxia iPad app, which Lynn created, was already in our arsenal of apraxia tools.
 I spent much of last year going to speech therapy twice a week and drilling these electronic flash cards once or twice a week.
 I would focus on sounds that we were working on with our SLP.

 After taking Lynn’s webinar, I read the entire Speech-EZ parent manual front to back.
 Once I became educated in her approach, which I think is genius, I learned that we had been treating Speech-EZ like an iPad app, not as the apraxia program that it is.
 A big component of her program uses hand cues for sounds and since Jake did so well with Zoo-Phonics over the summer, I knew he’d be a great candidate for this method.

 Although I had hinted around to my SLP that Jake was very receptive to hand cues, she had not been doing them.
 In November she had to cancel a therapy session and I saw another SLP in her practice.